Home Page

 Colonel Richard spelled his name 'Townesend' and this subsequently became 'Townsend'.
 In 1870 the then head of the family, the Reverend Maurice Fitzgerald Townsend, following consultation with George Villiers, Marquis Townshend of Raynham, Norfolk, requested that the whole family incorporate the 'h' into their name.
 Not all did so and this continues to be the case today — some branches spell their name 'Townshend' and others 'Townsend' but there are also variations within branches!
 However, the inclusion of 'h' in the family name was something of an issue 50 years before 1870.
 Edward Hume Townsend recorded in his journal that his grandfather, the Rev Edward Synge Townsend, said to him in 1820 "Edward never suffer yourself to be persuaded to alter the spelling of your name by the addition to it of the letter 'h' ".

 Few families have the luxury of a book covering their family history, which is available on-line for all to read, as well as a family website.
-There are now (2023) over one thousand individual entries on the website and, without reading them all and An Officer of the Long Parliament, it is difficult to get an understanding of history of the family.
+There are now (2024) over one thousand individual entries on the website and, without reading them all and An Officer of the Long Parliament, it is difficult to get an understanding of the history of the family.
 I have sought to correct this in the page Family Overview where I have chronicled developments thematically.
 For those wishing to get a more detailed insight I suggest you read the page Family Houses.

 I published the results of my research in the form of a database in Microsoft Access format.
 Based on this database, my son Dr Richard Townsend created these web-pages using the open-source MySQL database engine and PHP scripting language.
 We hope you enjoy learning about the rich and varied history of the Townsends/Townshends of Castletownshend.
 The website is dynamic and there will be changes as it is developed further and new material is added.
 If you have any questions or comments, or you would like to pass on information that helps to extend the family tree, please do not hesitate to get in touch via the Contact page.